mhavey/marklogic/uml2es/tutorials/dmui.md

 4. The source-data SME works with the build person to incorporate the declarative mapping (produced in step 3) into the a data hub harmonization process.
 When this harmonization process is run, the raw source data is converted to the model's form using the declarative mapping.

-There's no coding in this process... not even in step 4.
+There's no coding in this process... not even in steps 4 and 5.
 All the work is done by data experts and tools!
 To see why, try out this tutorial!
 You will play each of the roles through all the above steps.

 For this tutorial you need MarkLogic (version 9 or later), UML2ES, Papyrus (an open-source UML tool), the Declarative Mapper IDE (a MarkLogic field tool), and the Declarative Mapper engine (another MarkLogic field tool).
 [The two Declarative Mapper tools are available on MarkLogic's internal BitBucket repository.
 This tutorial is MarkLogic internal.]